bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ## Setting up the Fossilised-Birth-Death Skyline analysis

-As with the piecewise exponential growth coalscent model, many of the features we will need in our fossilised-birth-death XML file are not yet implemented in BEAUti, but we will start our analyses by creating template XML files in BEAUti.
+As with the piecewise exponential growth coalescent model, many of the features we will need in our fossilised-birth-death XML file are not yet implemented in BEAUti, but we will start our analyses by creating template XML files in BEAUti.

 ### Creating the Analysis Files with BEAUti